CTLab-ITMO/tiger/README.md

 - **Dual tokenization support**: We provide both RQ-VAE and RQ-KMeans implementations for item tokenization, allowing for experimentation with different quantization approaches

 **Content Embeddings:**
-- **LLaMA 7B for content embeddings**: We use LLaMA 7B model instead of T5 checkoint for generating content embeddings from item descriptions
+- **LLaMA 7B for content embeddings**: We use LLaMA 7B model instead of T5 checkpoint for generating content embeddings from item descriptions

 ## Future Work